This Step: Get a Drivers License

 When applying for your full driver’s license, you must submit the following to the New Hampshire New Hampshire Division of Motor Vehicles:

 - 2 forms of positive ID (documents with your name, address and date of birth); Teens typically submit an original birth certificate plus one other form of legal identification (see the state site for more on acceptable documents

 - Social Security number

-- Driver education certificate (if younger than 18)
+- Driver education certificate (if younger than 18 years old)

-- Parent or Guardian Authorization certificate (DSMV 38) from your driver education instructor or the NH DMV (if younger than 18)
+- Parent or Guardian Authorization Certificate (Form DSMV 38) from your driver education instructor or the NH DMV (if younger than 18 years old)